yeskunall/gravatar-from-email/readme.md

 A lot of websites support Gravatars these days, either implicitly, or they allow you to set your profile picture explicitly by passing an [image request URL](https://en.gravatar.com/site/implement/images/#base-request).

+#### Why use this over existing implementations?

+No reason at all.
+If you find existing implementations better suited to your needs, by all means, use that.
+I wrote this for my own needs, and plan on maintaining it for a long time.

 #### Why does this not also check if the input (email) is _email-like_?